Tax on property income and ownership in Egypt

 Rental income derived by nonresidents is taxed at the standard income tax rates.
 Taxable income is gross rent less income-generating expenses.
 The maximum deduction allowed to cover operating expenses is 50% of the gross rent.

-There are no capital gains taxes in Egypt.
+There is no capital gains tax in Egypt.

 For properties located in the Egyptian cities, a flat rate of 2.5% of the gross proceeds is levied on sales of real estate or building sites.
 No deductions are allowed.